andrew-johnson-4/lambda-mountain/README.md

    * CSS
    * WASM

-### Verification

-LM produces annotated object files or human readable assembly.
-These annotations can then be sent to the attached Coq verifier to check logical consistency.

-### "Portable" Assembler

-LM provides abstraction up to the level that you want and down to the level that you want.
-Each LM program specifies the exact binary objects to be created, so there is zero room for interpretation by the compiler.
-Platform specific definitions and functionality are provided by libraries.
-Therefore the compiler has zero hard-coded logic for how to deal with platform architecture.

 ### Why Such a Small Codebase?

 LM solves an N by M Problem with language frontends vs language backends.